octo-woapi/cookbook/recipes/scopes-roles-accreditations.md

 ![scope_without-end-user-schema](images/scopes-roles-accreditations/scope_without_end_user.png)

-- Scopes are permissions owns by the client
+- Scopes are permissions owned by the client
 - The privileges of a client is the scope granted by the resource server during enrollment

 ### Scopes with access delegation

-In this scenarii, the user wants to grant access to a client only to a subset of his privileges.
+In this scenario, the user wants to grant access to a client only to a subset of his privileges.

 ![scope_without-end-user-schema](images/scopes-roles-accreditations/scope_delegation.png)